Justin01Wu/JavaFrame/springBoot/MICRO-SERVICE.md

   But the vendor refused to accept and insisted us to try different ways which can’t help until 3 weeks has passed.
   I am lucky because I have a chance to see their source code and I understand their code a little bit.
 - This article is created by Justin.wu justin01.wu@gmail.com, please contact me if you like to discuss
-- complicated relationship:
+* Complicated relationship:
-  How do we handle complicated relationship when a new version is not backwards compatible?
+  * How do we handle complicated relationship when a new version is not backwards compatible?
+  * How do we know what will be afftected if we adjust some behaviours?
+  * How do we know what will be afftected if we remove an deprecated function?
 * What is cost for this direction:
     * developing cost, running cost, and maintain cost, Data management cost (back up data, copy to testing environment)
     * learning curve